lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

    >[!NOTE]
    >
+   >A separate folder is created for each asset while downloading the assets from a shared link.
+   >
-   >If a folder, collection, or more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the asset renditions accessible to the user excluding the dynamic renditions are downloaded in a zip folder.
-A separate folder is created for each asset inside the zip folder.
+   >If a folder, collection, or more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the asset renditions accessible to the user excluding the dynamic renditions are downloaded in a zip folder containing a separate folder for each asset.

    >[!NOTE]
    >